-The school will arrange specialist training for staff on a termly basis where a student in the school has been diagnosed as being at risk of anaphylaxis.
+The school will arrange specialist training for staff on a regular basis where a student in the school has been diagnosed as being at risk of anaphylaxis (at least once per year).
 Designated staff members with suitable training and confidence in their ability to use AAIs will be appointed to administer this medication.
 As part of their training, all staff members will be made aware of: